nexys-system/fetch-r/README.md

 - Databases are stored in `/assets/databases.json`

 When a query requiring a particular database is called, it will look for an associated connection pool.
 If none is found, it will create a new one based on the database record (if not found, an error is thrown) and store it in a `Map` object.

+### Migrations

+The migration engines is largely inspired from flyway.
+An array of migrations can be passed; each having a unique combination of index and version (e.g. `2.1`, `2.2` etc).
+Migrations are stored in a separate table with their checksum values.